mcarreon23/My---Python---Portfolio/README.md

 can be played for as many times as the player wants, and if they no longer wish to play, they can end the game.

-- Something cool about this piece of code is that it only ends when the player wants to end but also that it keeps score as the the game keeps on going.
+- Something cool about this piece of code is that it only ends when the player wants to end but also that it keeps score as the game keeps on going.

 Multiplication Quiz

-This project quizzes anyone that plays it, and the player chooses the level they wish to play in the beginning, which depends on
+This project quizzes anyone that plays it, and the player chooses the level they wish to play in the beginning, which depending on
 What they choose, the numbers will vary.
 This project uses a random function so that the numbers that are displayed are different. randomized.
 The multiplication facts will be displayed, and the player will enter their input, and if the answer they entered is wrong, then it will display incorrect but if it is true it will display correct.
 At the end the player will know their final score out of the 5 questions that were asked.